 (4) If you are planning to request credit for graduate courses taken elsewhere, contact your department chair for an evaluation of your transcript before the first semester at Pratt.
 All department contact information may be found at https://www.pratt.edu/the-institute/campus-directory/ or under the department itself.

 Computers: Pratt has labs throughout the Brooklyn and the 14th Street campus.
 The Brooklyn campus is wireless in the library, Myrtle Hall, Grand Avenue (graduate residence hall), cafeteria, main building, and is becoming wireless in other areas.
 Pratt Manhattan is completely wireless.
 Certain programs require laptops (architecture, architecture and urban design, and interior design).
 See https://www.pratt.edu/academics/technology-resources/laptop-programs/ for details.
 Only certain programs require students to purchase laptops, but most students do bring them.
 Pratt has discounted computers available from Dell and Apple at the same site.

-International Students: August 16 (see international section below for more specific information on check-in and move-in)
+International Students: January 15 is move in (see international section below for more specific information on check-in and move-in)